These short quizzes can give you a very quick idea of your attachment style.

 The Adult Attachment Interview (AAI) (Mary Main et al.) is the gold standard of Attachment Assessments.
 For those committed to healing their attachment conditioning and foundational psychology, this is a benchmark to establish.

-The interview triggers the client’s ‘attachment mechanism’ by asking the client questions about childhood attachment situations.
-The responses are then coded for patterns that place the client into one or a combination of attachment styles (secure, dismissing, preoccupied, disorganized, unresolved).
+The interview triggers your ‘attachment mechanism’ by asking you questions about childhood attachment situations.
+The responses are then coded for patterns that place you into one or a combination of attachment styles (secure, dismissing, preoccupied, disorganized, unresolved).

 - pressure to achieve

 - overall “loving-ness”

 Trauma and loss are also assessed.
 Moreover, your current state of mind relative to attachment is assessed.
 This is accomplished largely by gauging:

 - degree of idealization of attachment figures (positive claims about caregivers that aren’t backed up by memories later on in the interview)